How does it work?

 What issues can you support teens with?

-Adolescence and childhood can be a tricky time to manage.
-Young people are trying to work out who they are and navigating some important situations in their lives.
+Adolescence and childhood can be a tricky time and a time when they are more prone to things like anxiety due to the wiring of their brain.
+Young people are trying to work out who they are and navigating some important situations in their lives including exams, friendship issues, and school challenges.
 As they reach adolescence often they start to become a little more independent, and their brains are changing rapidly.

 Our counsellor can support teens with the following issues and more.
 If you can’t see what you are looking for please get in touch,